Josephine (“Josey”) Mintel, Foreign Affairs Specialist, Musician and Archivist

-Josey Mintel assisted in recording several of the concerts contained in The Mintel Archive.
-She was also instrumental in contributing to the archiving effort and this web site presentation including the music samples.
+Josey Mintel assisted in recording several concerts in The Mintel Archive.
+She also contributed to the archiving effort and this website presentation, including the music samples.

-As a violinist, Josey has been welcomed by Akademische Orchestervereinigung Göttingen, Northwestern Medical Orchestra, Johns Hopkins University Chamber Orchestra, Midwest Young Artists (MYA) Symphony Orchestra and I’Solisti.
-She held a leadership position as a member of the MYA Orchestra Governing Committee.
-Josey has taught students to play the violin at Illinois State University in Normal, Illinois, Lockerman Bundy Public School in Baltimore Maryland and Muzička škola “Stevan Mokranjac” Gračanica Municipality in Kosovo; here is a link to the performance featuring Josey and her violin students in recital, December 27, 2019 at Muzička škola .
-The violin program at Muzička škola was featured on several local TV programs.
-Link: RTV KIM video.
+As a violinist, Josey participated in several musical ensembles, including the Northwestern Medical Orchestra, Johns Hopkins University Chamber Orchestra, Midwest Young Artists (MYA) Symphony Orchestra, Akademische Orchestervereinigung Göttingen, and I’Solisti.
+She held a leadership position as a MYA Orchestra Governing Committee member.
+Josey has taught students to play the violin at Illinois State University in Normal, Illinois, Lockerman Bundy Public School in Baltimore, Maryland, and Muzička škola “Stevan Mokranjac.”

 Josey began attending rehearsals and concerts her father recorded in places like Jackson, Wyoming, Chicago, Illinois, and Mystic, Connecticut, early in her life.
 She started playing the violin at age 4.
 Piano lessons commenced in the 5th grade; trumpet and guitar were later added.
 Midwest Young Artists provided her musical training from 2005 to 2009.
 As a part of MYA, she performed with the Simon Bolivar Youth Orchestra of Venezuela, conducted by Gustavo Dudamel, in a side-by-side performance at Chicago’s Symphony Hall.
 She was part of the elite touring group of MYA musicians known as I’Solisti.
 Josey played in the MYA Orchestra during a China and South Korea tour.